Burhan Wani Age, Death, Caste, Wife, Family, Biography, & More

 Some Lesser Known Facts About Burhan Wani

-- His father, Muzafar Ahmad Wani, is a principal of a higher secondary school in J&K.
+- His father, Muzaffar Ahmad Wani, is a maths teacher and the principal of a higher secondary school in Jammu & Kashmir.

 - When Burhan was 10 years old, he wanted to join the Indian Army as he was fascinated with the camouflage dress.